Denzel Curry: 2015–2016: 32 Zel/Planet Shrooms and Imperial

-On June 9, 2015, Curry released his first double EP, 32 Zel/Planet Shrooms, which contained his breakout single "Ultimate".
-The song went viral, and was played over Bottle Flip videos among others.
+On June 9, 2015, Curry released his first extended play (EP), titled 32 Zel/Planet Shrooms.
+His first extended play is the double extended play, in which contains his breakout single, "Ultimate", a song that went viral and was played over Bottle Flip videos, and among others.
 It has amassed over 200 million streams on Spotify and earned 65 million views on YouTube.
-His first release in 2016 was the single "Flying Nimbus".
+His first release was the single, called "Flying Nimbus", that was released in early 2016.

-His second full-length album, titled Imperial, was released on March 9, 2016, then re-released later on Spotify as the deluxe version on October 14, 2016.
+On March 9, Curry released his second full-length album, titled Imperial.
 In June 2016, Curry appeared in XXL magazine as part of their 2016 Freshmen Class.
-As part of this appearance, Curry performed a 'freshman cypher' alongside Lil Uzi Vert, Lil Yachty, 21 Savage, and Kodak Black.
+As part of this appearance, Curry performed a 'freshman cypher', alongside Lil Uzi Vert, Lil Yachty, 21 Savage, and Kodak Black.
 As of December 2024, this cypher has received over 221 million YouTube views, by far the most for the XXL channel.

+The deluxe version for his second full-length album—Imperial—was re-released on Spotify on October 14.